-Investigators should have a separate set of the main informed consent documents as shown in the main research objectives, and in the case of leftover specimen storage or additional collection for future use, there should be another set for broad consent.
+Investigators should have a separate set of the main informed consent documents as shown in the main research objectives.
+As for leftover specimen storage or additional collection for future use, there should be another set for broad consent.
 This is because: (A) combining the two sets may become coercive, and (B) contents necessary for the broad consent may differ from the core contents in the main informed consent documents and changes will pose difficulty.